On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: The orbifold cohomology product

 \subsection{Groups of hyperbolic motions}

 A class of examples with complex structures admitting the grading \eqref{grading} is given by the discrete subgroups~$\Gamma$ of the orientation preserving isometry group PSL$_2(\mathbb{C})$ of real hyperbolic 3-space $\mathcal{H}^3_\R$.
-The Lobachevsky model of $\mathcal{H}^3_\R$ gives a natural identification of the orientation preserving isometries of $\mathcal{H}^3_\R$ with matrices in $\PSO(3,1)$.
-By the subgroup inclusion $\PSO(3,1) \hookrightarrow \PSU(3,1)$, these matrices specify isometries of the complex hyperbolic space $\Hy^3_\C$.
+The Kleinian model of $\mathcal{H}^3_\R$ gives a natural identification of the orientation preserving isometries of $\mathcal{H}^3_\R$ with matrices in $\PSO(1,3)$.
+By the subgroup inclusion $\PSO(1,3) \hookrightarrow \PSU(1,3)$, these matrices specify isometries of the complex hyperbolic space $\Hy^3_\C$.
+The details are as follows.